10 Tips for Sending Better Customer Service Emails

 If they come away delighted, you’re one step closer to having a committed customer for life.

 Doing customer service emails right is worth the effort.
-Below, you’ll find ten tips to help you make the best impression, and deliver better support to your customers with every email you send.
+Today, we’re going to discuss ten tips to help you deliver better support to your customers with every email you send.

-By introducing yourself to the customer and using your name as well as showing your face, you make things personal and begin to frame the interaction as one between people, versus one between a customer and a business.
+By introducing yourself to the customer and using your name as well as showing your face, you make things personal and begin to frame the interaction as one between people, versus one between a customer and a nameless, faceless business.

 Every customer who complains is giving you an opportunity to fix something that can potentially help you retain 26 other customers.